daveminh/Chem456-2022F/docs/index.md

 # Absences

-Attendance at lectures and labs is highly recommended but not required.
-If you need to miss them for any reason, you should watch the lecture recording online, complete any labs, and contact me with specific questions.
+Attendance at lectures and exercises is highly recommended but not required.
+If you need to miss them for any reason, you should watch the lecture recording online, complete any exercises, and contact me with specific questions.

 If you need miss a presentation, discussion, or quiz, you should be excused.
 To be excused for illness or quarantine, you should contact student affairs.
 They will evaluate the situation and provide me with a recommendation about accommodating your circumstance.
 To be excused for sports, you should provide me with a note from your coach.
 If you are excused, we will discuss a way that you can make up for the absence.